NNPDF/nnpdf/doc/sphinx/source/tutorials/APPLgrids_comp.md

 ```
 fnlo-tk-cppread NAME_OF_FASTNLO.dat PDF_SET <options>
 ```
-where `options` denote additional arguments that select the PF member and the scale of the FastNLO grid (see the FastNLO [manual](https://fastnlo.hepforge.org/) for details).
+where `options` denote additional arguments that select the PDF member and the scale of the FastNLO grid (see the FastNLO [manual](https://fastnlo.hepforge.org/) for details).